pypa/pypa.io/source/members.rst

 The PyPA member projects are those listed within our `GitHub organization`_ and `Bitbucket organization`_.

-We currently do not have a codified process for inviting or accepting projects to be PyPA members. :pep:`609` is currently under discussion to formalize the process.

-In the interim, to request PyPA project membership, start a thread on `the Packaging category on discuss.python.org`_ or on `the distutils-sig mailing list`_ requesting PyPA project membership.
+Per :pep:`609`, any existing PyPA member can propose to accept a project into PyPA, and members vote to decide whether to accept that proposal.
 Criteria include the project adopting the PyPA's :ref:`Code of Conduct` and the project being relevant to Python packaging, as determined by existing members of PyPA.

-The decision will rest with the PyPA organizational administrators on GitHub or Bitbucket.
+To request PyPA project membership, start a thread on `the Packaging category on discuss.python.org`_ or on `the distutils-sig mailing list`_ requesting such a vote.

 .. _`Individual membership`: